 Reformers have long sought to abolish the Electoral College and replace it with a “popular plurality system” that would award the presidency to the candidate winning the most popular votes nationally, but this reform has three major flaws.
 First, it would leave intact the current method for determining the nominees of the parties that compete in the general election.
 This process – now featuring state-level primaries (and a few caucuses) – has produced a “nomination mess” that thwarts many ideals that are widely held by American citizens.
 Second, awarding the presidency to the candidate getting the most votes in the general election would provide poor inoculation from charismatic demagogues who appeal to a committed but narrow base of supporters and who are little trusted by most citizens.
 Third, this reform would require a constitutional amendment, and getting Congress and enough states to ratify such an amendment seems highly unlikely.

 This book proposes an alternative approach.
-The Twenty-Eighth Amendment? prescribes a constitutional amendment having three parts: (1) a preliminary election in which voters everywhere cast approval ballots to identify the five candidates who are most acceptable to voters, (2) a general election in which voters cast “rank-order ballots” to identify the most supported candidate, and (3) constitutional authorization for Congress to create legislation regarding all aspects of national elections (including voter registration, campaign financing, advertising, conducting debates, and voter identification) and for a new National Election Commission to be empowered to ensure full compliance with Constitutional provisions and Congressional laws.
+The Twenty-Eighth Amendment? prescribes a constitutional amendment having three parts: (1) a preliminary election in which voters everywhere cast approval ballots to identify the five candidates who are most acceptable to voters, (2) a general election in which voters cast “rank-order ballots” which would enable the instant transfer of votes (from eliminated top choices to less preferred but still acceptable candidates), and (3) constitutional authorization for Congress to create legislation regarding all aspects of national elections (including voter registration, campaign financing, advertising, conducting debates, and voter identification) and for a new National Election Commission to be empowered to ensure full compliance with Constitutional provisions and Congressional laws.

 In this book intended for the general public,I draw upon political theory, findings from various social sciences, history, and the techniques of memoir to convey the evolution of my thinking about this issue.
 Covering over 230 years of American history, weaving in aspects of the 2020 campaign, and speculating about the future, this book concisely informs the public about a current issue of enduring importance for American politics.